-Nina Pick is a poet, book developer, and editor who is passionate about working at the intersection of literature, depth psychology, radical ecology, and spirituality.
-She the author of two chapbooks, À Luz and Leaving the Lecture on Dance.
+Nina Pick is a poet and editor who is passionate about working at the intersection of depth psychology, radical ecology, and spirituality.
+She is the author of two chapbooks, À Luz and Leaving the Lecture on Dance.
 The recipient of a 2016 Mesa Refuge Poetry Fellowship, her work has appeared in journals such as Arion, Bombay Gin, Tule Review, Stone Canoe, Dark Mountain, and ISLE, online as part of the Tupelo Press 30/30 Project, and in various anthologies.
 She holds an MA in Counseling Psychology from Pacifica Graduate Institute and an MA in Comparative Literature from UC Berkeley, a BA with a concentration in Comparative Literature from the Gallatin School of Individualized Study at NYU, and an ordination from the Kohenet Hebrew Priestess Institute.

 "Deportation Liturgy" on Vox Populi

 "Dear Sophie; or the Art of Reproduction in the Age of Ecological Catastrophe" in Dark Mountain, issue 13

 "The Body Gleams" and "Adonai Eloheinu Adonai Echad" in Glassworks

 "School of Embodied Poetics" (and audio) in the ALA-honored This Assignment is So Gay: LGBTIQ Poets on the Art of Teaching (Sibling Rivalry Press, 2013)

 KALW My Mix Tape, "How to Disappear Completely" (Sep.
 29, 2014)